 - 3 tbs marsala wine

-I used 33 x 23 cm /13 x 9 inch pan and managed to make 2 layers with 2 lines of ladyfingers.
+- I used 33 x 23 cm /13 x 9 inch pan and managed to make 2 layers with 2 lines of ladyfingers.
 If you have a pan with different dimensions, you can make a different arrangement.
-Consider cutting some of the biscuits if they don’t fit in the pan.
+Consider cutting some of the ladyfingers if they don’t fit in the pan.